danielrjiang/deployable-rl/_pages/call_for_papers.md

 ### Topics of Interest
 We invite contributions on theory and practice of RL aimed at facilitating deployment to real-world problems, examples of which include but are not limited to:
-* __Methods to enable deployability in RL:__ offline RL, offline policy evaluation (OPE), offline to online RL, safe learning and exploration, preference learning, learning in partially observable settings, interpretabe policies in high-stakes settings, and methods for improving deployment efficiency.
+* __Methods to enable deployability in RL:__ offline RL, offline policy evaluation (OPE), offline to online RL, safe learning and exploration, preference learning, learning in partially observable settings, interpretable policies in high-stakes settings, and methods for improving deployment efficiency.
 * __Applications in personalization and recommendation systems:__ applications of RL and CB methods in technology platforms that interact with humans (e.g., audio and video recommendations, online advertising, LLMs).
 * __Applications in industrial automation__: applications of RL and CB methods in the control of physical systems or allocation of resouces (e.g., inventory management, ride-sharing, commercial cooling systems, data center congestion control).
 * __Applications in decision systems for healthcare:__ applications of RL and CB methods in healthcare (e.g., managing chronic conditions, digital treatment recommendations, human-in-the-loop RL).